 Potential Harm.
 One definition of stages cannot fit all people, or all relationships—in fact we don’t think they fit anybody.
 For example, an 85- year old woman whose spouse of 62 years has died reports a different emotional picture about her life and response to that death, then does a 62-year old woman whose 85-year old father has died.
 Both involve 62-year relationships, but the idea that there could be a stage of acceptance applicable to both is illogical.

 Another Non-Stage: Not Guilty As Charged

 Of all the incorrect ideas and feelings that are defined as stages of grief, guilt is undoubtedly the most unhelpful.
 We’ve seen it in dozens of books and heard it in hundreds of lectures.
-As those authors and speakers define it, guilt more accurately represents things the griever wishes had been different, better, or more in relation to the person who died; rather than a sense of having done something with intent to harm the person who died, for which the idea of guilt might make sense.
+As those authors and speakers define it, guilt more accurately represents things the griever wishes had been different, better or more in relation to the person who died.
+It’s not about a sense of having done something with the intent to harm the person who died, for which the idea of guilt might make sense.

 Conclusion: The stages of grief myth

 We understand that people engulfed in the aftermath of loss want to know what to expect and how long it will last.
 Such questions can never be satisfactorily answered.
 Since every griever is unique, there are no pat answers about grief.

 As much effort as we’ve put in to refuting the stages, Kubler-Ross herself rebuts them better than we can in the opening paragraph of On Grief and Grieving:

 “The stages have evolved since their introduction, and they have been very misunderstood over the past three decades.
 They were never meant to help tuck messy emotions into neat packages.

 They are responses to loss that many people have, but there is not a typical response to loss, as there is no typical loss.
 Our grief is as individual as our lives.
 Not everyone goes through all of them or goes in a prescribed order.”